 3. Spelling and grammar matters

 Never before in human history have grammar, vocabulary and spelling mattered soooooo much.
 And I’m not just talking about books, I mean email, Facebook posts, tweets, articles, guest posts, and blog comments.
 Sure, we have spellcheck, but despite its help boo-boos happen – I laugh about my own.
 Bottom line, really bad, consistent error-makers stand out.
-Check out: 10 top writing tips and the psychology behind them.
 Lesson?
 I think you get it.

 4. Negative Nellies are everywhere – don’t be one

 Everybody knows that ranting on social media is a turn-off and won’t gain you fans.
 In spite of that, one of my favorite bloggers – who I don’t know personally but followed religiously – launched into a months-long rant about stuff I won’t go into, and even dedicated fans told them to stop.
 Lesson?
 If you have social media followers who are readers and fans – not just personal friends – DO NOT post about rejections, unhappiness, jealousies, murdered animals or political positions – unless those philosophies are the basis of your message to the world.
 People want happy and upbeat.
 Give it to them.
 Choosing joy might just make it happen for you, too.

 5. Gaining tech skills is a must-do

 This is one of the biggest challenges in building an online presence: there is so freaking much to learn.
 Add a constricted budget to that and the end result is we’re doing much of the work ourselves.
 Website creation, website maintenance, learning different social media platforms and etiquette, blogging, not to mention actually honing writing craft AND creating ebooks AND finding vendors – cover artist, editors, blah blah blah – who have time for us and do a great job.
 Lesson?
 It’s overwhelming but it matters.
 One new thing at a time is the best way to tackle it.

 6. Google is a portal to the world